Engreaved/Portfolio/README.md

 ```
 # Traffic Channel Research and Analysis: I'll launch a marketing campaign to ensure better conversion rate and lead generation.
 # Target Audience Social Research: I'll what bothers your target audience and build Content Marketing around it.
-# Viewership Farming Launch: I'll help you to gain online traction trough web publications, article promotion, sales copy distribution.
-# Publication Services: I'll find what media can publish your articles and write high-converting copy to attract interest.
+# Publication Services: I'll research what media we can use to gain traction for your project.
 ```

 Thank you for reading!